coupergateway/couper/docs/website/content/2.configuration/4.block/spa.md

 ## Bootstrap Data

-As it could get complicated to configure an SPA Application based on its environment (urls, clientIDs, ...)
+As it could get complicated to configure an SPA based on its environment (urls, clientIDs, ...)
 Couper can inject those environment based values into the `bootstrap_file` before serving it to the client.

 The first `bootstrap_data_placeholder` will be replaced with the evaluated value of `bootstrap_data`.